CMSgov/dpc-app/dpcclient/README.md

 For convenience, the steps required for engaging with the open sandbox are as follows:

 1. Complete [this form](https://dpc.cms.gov/users/sign_up) to request access.
 After you receive a reply email welcoming you to DPC, continue with the following steps.
-1. Login to the web UI
+1. Log in to the web UI
 1. You should see two things you can do: generate client tokens and upload public keys.
 If you do not see these options, an admin needs to complete setup on your account.
-1. Generate a client_token
+1. Generate a client token
    1. Copy and paste the screen display of the token into a file to save it
    1. You will not be able to see it again via the DPC UI, and the DPC team cannot recover it
-   1. If you loose a client_token, the only recovery is to generate a new one
+   1. If you lose a client token, the only recovery is to generate a new one
-   1. If you loose a client_token, you should ask the DPC team to revoke that token
+   1. If you lose a client token, you should ask the DPC team to revoke that token
 1. Upload a public key
-   1. dpcclient can generate the public key you will need (see the genKey command)
+   1. dpcclient can generate the public key you will need; see the `genKey` command
-   1. Note the id assigned to your public key; you will need it to get access tokens
+   1. Note the ID assigned to your public key; you will need it to get access tokens
 1. To make an API request, you need an access token.
-To do so, you need to generate an auth token.
+To get an access token, you first need to generate an auth token.
    1. Documentation: [Authentication and Authorization](https://dpc.cms.gov/docs#authentication-and-authorization)
-   1. dpcclient can generate the signed JWT you need (see the genAuthToken command)
+   1. dpcclient can generate the signed JWT you need; see the `genAuthToken` command
-1. Make a request to the api/v1/Token/auth endpoint containing a correctly formed JWT, receiving an **access_token** in response
+1. Make a request to the `/Token/auth` endpoint containing a correctly formed JWT, receiving an **access token** in response
-   1. An **access_token** expires after 5 minutes, so an application (or you whilst exploring the API) will need to repeat this step every 5 minutes
+   1. An **access token** expires after 5 minutes, so an application (or you whilst exploring the API) will need to repeat this step every 5 minutes
-   1. For each request to the api/v1/Token/auth endpoint, you will also need to generate a new auth token as described in the previous step
+   1. For each request to the `/Token/auth` endpoint, you will also need to generate a new auth token as described in the previous step
-   1. dpcclient can do this for you (see the genAccessToken command)
+   1. dpcclient can do this for you; see the `genAccessToken` command
-1. Make a request to an application endpoint, using the access token generated in the previous step as a bearer token.
+1. Make a request to an application endpoint, using the access token generated in the previous step as a `Bearer` token.
-   1. dpcclient does not make api endpoint requests (yet), so these have to be done with curl, postman or some other similar tool.
+   1. dpcclient does not make API endpoint requests (yet), so these have to be done with cURL, Postman, or a similar tool.

  # Commands

 The general form of a dpcclient command is

-`dpcclient command [args] [flags]`.
+`dpcclient [command] [args] [flags]`.

 The command name is required.
 Commands that produce artifacts require a name for the artifact.
 (Yes, all current dpcclient commands produce artifacts.)
 Commands append additional information to the name you provide to produce the final name for their artifact.
 Each command describes how it uses the name you provide in the final name for the artifact it produces.